What is a Human Services Degree?

 Real-world application of human services has undergone a change to a strengths perspective which is a:

 Paradigmatic shift away from problem-focused approaches to human services practice.
 The strengths perspective focuses not on the defectiveness of the client system in an attempt to undo these problems but on the inherent strengths, competencies, and resiliency of clients.
 It does not ignore pain and suffering but asks how people make it under such difficult times and builds on those capacities.
 It assumes the expertise of the client and privileges client knowledge and capabilities.
 Diversity, self-determination, empowerment, and social justice are inherent in this practice.
 (Saleebey, D., 2006)

+Additionally, you may find yourself in leadership positions as you advance in your career.
 The human services field is always in need of those who feel a call to leadership.
 Developing the knowledge and understanding the tools required to help a human services organization perform at its highest level is a fantastic first step on your road to a fulfilling career in human services administration.
 Many degree programs will include an emphasis on developing abilities in the areas of program planning, evaluation, leadership, supervision, and decision making.

 Written by Micheal Weuste, PhD, LCSW, former Program Chair for the BA in Health and Human Services in the College of Health, Human Services, and Science at Ashford University.

 Community Tool Box (2017) Assessing Community Needs and Resources retrieved at https://ctb.ku.edu/en/table-of-contents/assessment/assessing-community-needs-and-resources

 Petrick, Joseph. (n.d.).
 The Role of Caseworkers.
 Work - Chron.com.
 Retrieved from http://work.chron.com/role-caseworkers-23053.html